hizbi-github/Drones/README.md

 The antenna selection applies to both FPV Camera Tx/Rx and the Remote Control Tx/Rx.

-# Some Useful Component Links
+# Some Useful Links for the Components

 Pixhawk Flight Controller: